• Skip to primary navigation

 Hikers and the Banff Gondola on Sulphur Mountain

-Hikers and the Banff Gondola on Sulphur Mountain – photo provided by Travel Albeta credit Chris Amat
+Hikers and the Banff Gondola on Sulphur Mountain – photo provided by Travel Alberta credit Chris Amat

 About Sulphur Mountain

-Named for the two hot springs on its lower slopes, Sulphur Mountain has a summit of 2,281 metres (7, 486 feet).
-Soaring above Banff National Park, the 360-degree view from the top affords unbelievable views of the snowcapped mountain ranges all around you.
+Named for the two hot springs on its lower slopes, Sulphur Mountain has a summit of 2,281 metres (7,486 feet) above sea level.
+Soaring above the treetops of Banff National Park, the 360-degree view from the top affords unbelievable views of the snow-capped mountain ranges all around you.

-While many people take the gondola to the top, you can also explore the hiking trails in the area.
+While many people glide inside the 4-seater cabins of the gondola to the top, you can also explore the hiking trails in the area.
 The Sulphur Mountain Trail is considered a moderate to difficult hike of nearly 11 kilometres, where you’ll reach the summit.
-Enjoy the interpretive centre at the top, and then take the gondola back down for different perspective (and a rest!).
+Enjoy the interpretive centre at the top, and then take the gondola down for a different perspective (and a rest!).

 The top of the mountain on the Banff Gondola